Jamesaskew101/ERP-Additional-Materials/README.md

 - Then run the retriver_embeddings_generation.py which will then create embeddings for the retrival process

 ## Final Model
-- Final model is then ready to run, recomended implementation can be seen in the model_implementation folder.
+- Final model is then ready to run, recomended implementation can be seen in the Example usage and final model folder.

 ## Environment Setup